Scrambled Eggs and Zucchini

 - ½ teaspoon kosher salt

-- ¼ teaspoon black pepper freshly ground
+- Ground black pepper

-- 6 large eggs whisked (Note 1)
+- 6 large eggs (Note 1)

-- ½ cup Pecorino Romano cheese grated
+- ½ cup grated Pecorino Romano cheese

 - Handful Italian flat-leaf parsley minced, optional